ivelin/zk0/docs/DEVELOPMENT.md

 # Development Guide

 This guide covers development workflows for the zk0 project, including testing, logging, guidelines, and contributing.
-It extracts key practices from the project setup, with references to the memory bank for deeper constraints (`.kilocode/rules/memory-bank/`).
+It extracts key practices from the project setup.

 For project status and roadmap, see [README.md](README.md).
 For architecture, see [ARCHITECTURE.md](ARCHITECTURE.md).